 Operating under Red Shield Industries, the social enterprise arm of The Salvation Army, their Family Stores have been well-received by many Singaporeans.
 Many of their donations come from both the community and corporate.
 With a mix of new and used items on sale, you can expect to find something of your choice at the most competitive price.

-It currently has five stores in Singapore, with the biggest branch at Bukit Timah.
+It currently has four stores in Singapore, with the biggest branch at Bukit Timah.
 Also, it has an online shop that is occasionally updated with products in their collection for sale.

 In addition, every dollar you spend at the thrift store will go towards supporting The Salvation Army’s project and initiatives for the poor.